Bone Worx, LLC

 Visual (passive)

-• Visual enrichment is a type of sensory enrichment since it engages your dog's sight, both stationary and moving visual images.
+• Visual enrichment is a type of sensory enrichment that engages your dog's sight, utilizing both stationary and moving visual images.

 Auditory (passive)